Safety at our Parish

 The Catholic Church is committed to creating and maintaining a safe environment for children, youth and vulnerable adults.
 The Catholic Church throughout the United States has commited itself to a public charter saying how we will do that.
 We know that we, as a faith community, have sometimes failed in this, and we are determined not to let it happen again.

 The Charter requires every parish to appoint a Safe Environment Coordinator.
-We have appointed our office manager, Patti Webster, who has been certified as qualified by the U.S. Bishops' Conference.
+Our coordinator:

-Anyone working with children and teenagers (under 18) - directly or indirectly - must complete a training program before they begin.
+Anyone working with children and teenagers (under 18) - directly or indirectly - must complete a safety program before they begin.
 The program includes an educational component, a legal procedures component, and a criminal background check.
-You can get more details on this program from Pattie Webster of from Fr.
+You can get more details on this program from Mr. Doug Osos or from Fr.
 Bob Showers (pastor).

 ABOUT THE WINTER FLU